School Vaccine Information - School Nurses

 The Department of Health is changing school immunization regulations beginning in August 2017.
 The regulations are intended to ensure that children attending school in the commonwealth are adequately protected against potential outbreaks of vaccine-preventable diseases.

-The Montgomery County Health Department has compiled a list of resources that school nurses can utilize to assist them with ensuring their students are up-to-date on their vaccinations by the first day of school.
+The Montgomery County Office of Public Health (OPH) has compiled a list of resources that school nurses can utilize to assist them with ensuring their students are up-to-date on their vaccinations by the first day of school.

 Sample Letter to Parents

 School Vaccination Requirement Fact Sheet (En Espanol) Note: The School Vaccination Requirement Fact Sheet replaces the Pennsylvania School Immunization Rack Card

 PA Bulletin - Please take note that the revised regulations are on pages 1382-1385 of the PA Bulletin.
 Pages 1300-1381 address the comments made during the comment period.

 2017-18 School Procedure Manual

 RELIABLE SOURCES OF IMMUNIZATION INFORMATION

 The “Pink Book”.
 The 13th Edition Epidemiology and Prevention of Vaccine-Preventable Diseases, a.k.a. the "Pink Book," provides physicians, nurses, nurse practitioners, physician assistants, pharmacists, and others with the most comprehensive information on routinely used vaccines and the diseases they prevent.
 Six appendices contain a wealth of reference materials